AmateurPythonGuy/Practical-list/README.md

 except for lines containing letter ‘a’.
 10. WAP to count the words ‘this’ and ‘that’ in text file
 11. Create a binary file with name and roll number.
-Search for a given roll number and display the name, if not found display appropriate message. `TBC`
+Search for a given roll number and display the name, if not found display appropriate message.
 12. Create a binary file with roll number, name and marks.
-Input a roll number and update the marks. `TBC`
+Input a roll number and update the marks.
-13. WAP to write dictionary of names and phone numbers to binary file then search for a phone number using name. `TBC`
+13. WAP to write dictionary of names and phone numbers to binary file then search for a phone number using name.
 14. Write a menu driven program to perform insert,update and display on student binary file `TBC`
 15. WAP to create a CSV file and store empno, name, salary, and search any empno